chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ﻿# Streams
 We have seen list operations like `map` and `filter` and their elegance in expressing operations on lists.
 But what if we want to operate on significantly large sets?
-Constructing a large list can be expensive both in terms of memory and CPU, let alone using `map` on it which will create yet another one with the element projections.
+Constructing a large list can be expensive both in terms of memory and CPU, let alone using `map` on it, which will create yet another one with the elements' projections.
 The amount of operations can be unbearable.

 What about infinite sets?
 What if we want to operate on all natural numbers, or all prime numbers?
 How do we even